raphafe96/ViBra/README.md

 ## ⚠️ Important Warning: Selected VCI with List Mode

 When the Selected VCI is used with list mode (`MAXSCI N list`), a severe bug was found in the parsing of the user-provided state list.
 This does not affect the overall trend of the results presented, but rather the exact numerical values.
 We are waiting for further validation before replacing the arXiv paper and updating the Zenodo repository.
-In the meantime, a working version (seems to be working properly now, but again, it is being tested) can be found in the [`playground`](playground/)folder.
+In the meantime, a working version (seems to be working properly now, but again, it is being tested) and further explanation can be found in the [`playground`](playground/)folder.

 ## ✨ Main Features